Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 If the generic unit takes a generic formal object of mode ``in``, then the corresponding generic actual parameter shall be a static expression.

-A ``structural_generic_instance_name`` shall not be present in a library unit if the structural instance is also a library unit and has a semantic dependence on the former.
+A ``structural_generic_instance_name`` for a generic package shall not be present in a library unit if the structural instance is also a library unit and has a semantic dependence on the former.

+For a generic subprogram, if a local entity of the enclosing library-level package is used as an actual and the structural instance would have a semantic dependence on the package, the structural instantiation is automatically demoted to a local instantiation.
+In this case, several instances of the generic subprogram may be present in a single partition, unless whole-partition optimization is performed (e.g., via LTO).

 Static Semantics
 ^^^^^^^^^^^^^^^^

 A ``structural_generic_instance_name`` denotes the instance that is the product of the structural instantiation of a generic unit on the specified actual parameters.
-This instance is unique to a partition.
+This instance is unique to a partition, except when a generic subprogram instantiation is automatically demoted to a local instantiation as described under Legality Rules.

 Example: